ASEAN-Australia-New Zealand Free Trade Agreement AANZFTA

 (NB: First Protocol PSRs will be uploaded once Indonesia adopts First Protocol)

-For exports with Origin Code “RVC” and to Indonesia, Myanmar and Cambodia, the exporter is required to declare the FOB value, either in Box 9 of the AANZFTA Certificate of Origin or by providing a separate “Exporter Declaration”.
+For exports to Indonesia, or with Origin Code “RVC”, the exporter is required to declare the FOB value, either in Box 9 of the AANZFTA Certificate of Origin or by providing a separate “Exporter Declaration”.

-- For Indonesia, Cambodia and Myanmar AANZFTA Certificates of Origin with a nil FOB value a separate FOB Value Declaration will be required by the importing customs authorities together with the certified certificate of origiin.
+- the separate FOB Value Declaration will be required to be presented to the importing customs authorities together with the certified AANZFTA certificate of origin.

 - The FOB Value Declaration does not need to be certified by the Chamber of Commerce.
+Template may be downloaded from the link below.
 Complete and provide direct to the importer.

 AANZFTA First Protocol:

 The First Protocol to AANZFTA entered into force for all 12 AANZFTA Parties on or before January 2016, with the exception of Indonesia.
-It is not expected that Indonesia will implement First Protocol before June 2017.
+Indonesia have indicated that they intend to implement First Protocol before December 2018.

 - AANZFTA Certificates of Origin will be issued in original format for exports to Indonesia until further notice.